F1LT3R/getdogs/README.md

 ###Search (-s, --search [string])

-Returns thing that may not be dogs after-all, such as: "cats". [default is "dogs"].
+Returns things that may not be dogs afterall, such as: "cats". [default is "dogs"].

     // Puts some cats in your console too! getdogs -s cats